hyperledger/iroha-2-docs/src/guide/security/public-key-cryptography.md

 :::

-One needs to register a user on behalf of another already-registered user (just like you need to already have a pair of scissors to cut off the tag from a new one).
+One needs to register a user on behalf of another already registered user (just like you need to already have a pair of scissors to cut off the tag from a new one).
 Suppose that we want to register a user on behalf of `mad_hatter@wonderland`.

 This entails generating a new private key, and sending its public key to the network so that said network can verify that it's indeed the trustworthy `mad_hatter@wonderland`, and not some impostor (e.g. `mad_hatter@wünderbar`).
 In this case, the client application must prompt you, the user, to provide a key pair and verify the authenticity of the transactions:  belonging to `mad_hatter@wonderland` and having a signature derived from the appropriate public key.